 If you have scoliosis, there’s no specific side to sleep on to relieve symptoms.
 Sleeping on the right side is no better than sleeping on the left.
 For example, if you have a left lumbar curve, sleeping on your left side doesn’t help the condition, nor will it alleviate any scoliosis-related sleep problems.

-For those wondering if sleep position can actually improve or effect scoliosis structurally, the answer is no. A person’s condition is impacted by its individual characteristics such as the type of curve, size or curve, location of curve, and their age, not how they sleep.
+For those wondering if sleep position can actually improve or affect scoliosis structurally, the answer is no. A person’s condition is impacted by its individual characteristics such as the type of curve, size or curve, location of curve, and their age, not how they sleep.